1. Home

 Solar lease pros

-• Little or no upfront costs.
-A solar lease rarely includes any upfront costs to install the equipment.
+Little or no upfront costs: A solar lease usually has no upfront installation cost.

 Solar lease cons

-• Missed opportunity to save more.
-While leasing is one way to save, owning your solar system will generally lead to greater long-term reductions in your home's energy costs.
+Could save more by purchasing: While leasing is one way to save, owning your solar system will generally lead to greater long-term savings.

-• Lease transfer must be included in a home sale.
-If you decide to sell your home during a solar lease, you will need to either transfer the contract to the new homeowner or terminate the agreement early.
+Lease transfer must be included in a home sale: If you decide to sell your home during a solar lease, you will need to transfer the contract to the new homeowner or terminate the agreement early.

 Making the Decision: Is a Solar Lease Right for You?

 A solar lease is a long-term commitment.
-Before you sign on the dotted line, it is critical to thoroughly review your lease terms and understand precisely how the electricity your solar panels produce will impact your savings.
+Before you sign a contract, it’s critical to thoroughly review your lease terms and understand how the electricity the panels generate will impact your savings.

 Both solar leases and ownership models can yield long-term savings, though solar leasing may be a better choice in the two circumstances explored below.